Raises for St. Louis County jail staff unanimously approved

 ST. LOUIS COUNTY (KMOV.com) -- In a special meeting, the St. Louis County Council voted to give the employees at the county jail a raise.

 The $3 per hour increase will be paid for with federal COVID relief funds and applies to non-salaried employees.
 The vote was part of a rare afternoon session in which the county council quickly moved the plan through the parliamentary process.
-The proposal now goes to St. Louis County Executive Sam Page, who must sign it to become law.
+The proposal was signed by St. Louis County Executive Sam Page.

 The acting director of jail services is also asking for $500,000 to hire 15 full-time security staff for six months, because of staffing shortages.